Mortuary Temple of Amenhotep III: Pottery

-Some of the pottery was examined by Laurent Bavay, a Belgium Egyptologist, who found ring-based cups, beer jars, and wine amphorae.
+Laurent Bavay, a Belgian Egyptologist, examined some of the pottery and found ring-based cups, beer jars, and wine amphorae.
 These pieces were found in the Peristyle Sun Court and Third Pylon.
-Pottery found within the mortuary temple can be dated back to both the New Kingdom as well as the Late Roman Period.
-Moreover, pottery shards that were found on the eroded northern wall of temple provided evidence for the occurrence of earthquakes.
+Pottery found within the mortuary temple can be dated back to the New Kingdom and the Late Roman Period.
+Moreover, pottery shards found on the eroded northern wall of the temple provided evidence for the occurrence of earthquakes.

 Stelae

 The two most prominent stelae within the mortuary temple are the Northern and the Southern Stelae.
-The northern, found in the Peristyle Court where it stands in full form, underwent several conservation efforts in 2010-2012.
-Similarly, the Southern Stelae was raised in the middle of the 20th century and mentions Amenhotep III describing the temple as “magnified”.
+The northern, found in the Peristyle Court, which stands in full form, underwent several conservation efforts in 2010–2012.
+Similarly, the Southern Stelae was raised in the middle of the 20th century and mentions Amenhotep III describing the temple as "magnified".

 The temple's future

-Dr. Zahi Hawass, Mansour Boraik, Ali el-Asfar and Ibrahim Soliman want to bring back the artifacts and findings from the Mortuary Temple of Amenhotep III to the original site, since they are dispersed in different museums.
-Many new statutes and colossi continue to be excavated, but there are many more statutes and artifacts damaged by the earthquake that are waiting be erected and displayed.
-Those working on conserving the temple hope to form an open-air museum and to eventually bring awareness of the importance of on-site conservation; however, due to a lack of funding no current progress has been made.
+Dr. Zahi Hawass, Mansour Boraik, Ali el-Asfar, and Ibrahim Soliman want to bring back the artifacts and findings from the Mortuary Temple of Amenhotep III to the original site since they are dispersed in different museums.
+Many new statutes and colossi continue to be excavated, but many more statutes and artifacts damaged by the earthquake are waiting to be erected and displayed.
+Those working on conserving the temple hope to form an open-air museum and eventually bring awareness of the importance of on-site conservation; however, due to a lack of funding, no current progress has been made.